LifeBogger presents the Full Story of an Everton Football Genius best known by the Nickname; ‘Big 17’.

-Alex Iwobi comes from a rich family background thanks to their hard work and ofcourse, family ties with Austin Jay Jay Okocha, the ex Nigerian international.
+Alex Iwobi comes from a rich family background thanks to their hard work and of course, family ties with Austin Jay Jay Okocha, the ex-Nigerian international.

 Today, Iwobi is putting the family name on TV screens across the world with his impressive performances for Arsenal.

 His mother is also Nigerian by origin.
-She is the sister of Austin Jay Jay Okocha.
+She is the sister of Austin Jay-Jay Okocha.
 Her love for Alex since his childhood is like nothing else in the world.

 He once went to visit her at university, pulling a hood up so as not to draw any special attention.